MobileCSP/teach-mobilecsp/_sources/Unit4-Animation-Simulation-Modeling/apcreate1.rst

 	   <li>At Your Own Pace - You only need to complete Create #2 to submit with your portfolio for the certificate.</li>
 	 </ul>
 	   <p><b>The Student Handout:</b> College Board's <a href="https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf?course=ap-computer-science-principles#page=4" target="_blank" title="">reproducible CREATE Performance Task Description student handout</a>&nbsp;from the AP CSP Course and Exam Description booklet.</p>
+		<p><font color="red">NEW as of Fall 2023,</font> students no longer need to turn in a Create written response to the AP Digital Portfolio submission site.
+However, students should still complete the Create written response to prepare for the AP exam.
+The Create performance task still consists of three components—program code, video, and instead of the written response, a student-authored Personalized Project Reference containing screen captures of their list and procedure.
+Students will use Component C: A Personalized Project Reference to answer questions during the AP exam.
+To prepare for these questions, students should complete Create written response even though they do not need to submit it to the AP site.</p>
 	</div>

 	<h3>Materials</h3>